-- From the navigation panel, go to Advanced Settings > WAN > Internet Connection. - 2.
+- 1. From the navigation panel, go to Advanced Settings > WAN > Internet Connection. - 2.
 Configure the following settings below.
 When done, click Apply. - WAN Connection Type: Choose your Internet Service Provider type.
 The choices are Automatic IP, PPPoE, PPTP, L2TP or fixed IP.
 Consult your ISP if the router is unable to obtain a valid IP address or if you are unsure the WAN connection type. - Enable WAN: Select Yes to allow the router Internet access.
-Select No to disable Internet access. - Enable NAT: NAT (Network Address Translation) is a system where one public IP (WAN IP) is used to provide Internet access to network clients with a private IP address in a LAN.
+Select No to disable Internet access.

+- Enable NAT: NAT (Network Address Translation) is a system where one public IP (WAN IP) is used to provide Internet access to network clients with a private IP address in a LAN.
 The private IP address of each network client is saved in a NAT table and is used to route incoming data packets. - Enable UPnP: UPnP (Universal Plug and Play) allows several devices (such as routers, televisions, stereo systems, game consoles, and cellular phone), to be controlled via an IP-based network with or without a central control through a gateway.
 UPnP connects PCs of all form factors, providing a seamless network for remote configuration and data transfer.
 Using UPnP, a new network device is discovered automatically.
 Once connected to the network, devices can be remotely configured to support P2P applications, interactive gaming, video conferencing, and web or proxy servers.
-Unlike Port forwarding, which involves manually configuring port settings, UPnP automatically configures the router to accept incoming connections and direct requests to a specific PC on the local network. - Enable WAN Aggregation: WAN Aggregation combines two network connections to increase your WAN speed up to

-- 2 Gbps.
-Connect your router's WAN port and LAN 4 port to your modem's LAN ports. - Connect to DNS Server: Allows this router to get the DNS IP address from the ISP automatically.
+Unlike Port forwarding, which involves manually configuring port settings, UPnP automatically configures the router to accept incoming connections and direct requests to a specific PC on the local network. - Connect to DNS Server: Allows this router to get the DNS IP address from the ISP automatically.
 A DNS is a host on the Internet that translates Internet names to numeric IP addresses. - Authentication: This item may be specified by some ISPs.
 Check with your ISP and fill them in if required. - Host Name: This field allows you to provide a host name for your router.
 It is usually a special requirement from your ISP.
 If your ISP assigned a host name to your computer, enter the host name here. - MAC Address: MAC (Media Access Control) address is a unique identifier for your networking device.
 Some ISPs monitor the MAC address of networking devices that connect to their service and reject any unrecognized device that attempt to connect.
-To avoid connection issues due to an unregistered MAC address, you can: - Contact your ISP and update the MAC address associated with your ISP service. - Clone or change the MAC address of the ASUS wireless router to match the MAC address of the previous networking device recognized by the ISP.
+To avoid connection issues due to an unregistered MAC address, you can: - Contact your ISP and update the MAC address associated with your ISP service.

+• Clone or change the MAC address of the ASUS wireless router to match the MAC address of the previous networking device recognized by the ISP.